mohanapriya1994/ContentConceptsData/services/academic_services/index.md

   samples:
     - id: 1
       title: Copy Editing
-      description: Line by line editing for language, readability and technical learning improvement
+      description: Line by line editing for language, readibility nad technical learning improvement
-      image: ../assets/substantive_editing.png
+      image: ../../assets/substantive_editing.png
     - id: 2
       title: Substantive Editing
-      description: Line by line editing for language, readability and technical learning improvement
+      description: Line by line editing for language, readibility and technical learning improvement
-      image: ../assets/substantive_editing.png
+      image: ../../assets/substantive_editing.png
     - id: 3
       title: Developmental Editing
-      description: Line by line editing for language, readability and technical learning improvement
+      description: Line by line editing for language, readibility nad technical learning improvement
-      image: ../assets/substantive_editing.png
+      image: ../../assets/substantive_editing.png
 editingHighlights:
-  title: Highlights of our Plagiarism Correction services
+  title: Highlights of our manuscript editing services
   highlights:
     - id: 1
       title: Affordable Prices
-      description: Our plagiarism correction fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.
+      description: Our manuscript editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.
-      image: ../assets/affordable.svg
+      image: ../../assets/affordable.svg
     - id: 2
       title: Superior Support
       description: You can talk to your manuscript editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review from journal editor for further check.
-      image: ../assets/support.svg
+      image: ../../assets/support.svg
     - id: 3
       title: Confidentiality
       description: We ensure your documents are handled with utmost care.
 We can sign NDA if necessary.
-      image: ../assets/confidential.svg
+      image: ../../assets/confidential.svg
     - id: 4
       title: Secure transaction
       description: Your documents as wells as payment is handled by our secure website which has passed the best level of security testing in the industry.
-      image: ../assets/transaction.svg
+      image: ../../assets/transaction.svg
 serviceProcess:
   title: How it works?
   steps: